Sambir

 Major Attractions in Nar Phu Valley Trek

 Nar Phu Valley is a stunning and historical journey through the Annapurna region of Nepal that showcases the area’s astonishing beauty at every turn.
-Although the trek is not as well-known as the iconic Everest Base Camp and Annapurna trek, it is no less of a splendid experience.
-However, here is the list of major attractions in Nar Phu Valley Trek:
+Although the trek is not as well-known as the iconic Everest Base Camp and Annapurna Circuit trek, it is no less of a splendid experience.
+However, here is the list of major attractions in the Nar Phu Valley Trek:

-Kang La Pass
+Kang La Pass at 5320m

-Nar and Phu Village
+Traditional Tibetan Architecture at Nar and Phu

 As the trek itself is named Nar Phu Valley Trek, it is obvious that the villages of Nar and Phu are a significant attraction of the journey.
-Located 4,080m above sea level, Phu Village is the first trekking stop on the Nar Phu Valley trek.
+Located 4,110m above sea level, Phu Village is the first trekking stop on the Nar Phu Valley trek.
 Traditional Tibetan architecture, Tashi Lhakhang monastery, yak herding, and mountain views are key attractions of Phu village.

-Nar village, at 4,110m, is another cultural hub and major attraction of the trek.
+Nar village, at 4,110m, is another cultural hub and a major attraction of the trek.
 Key highlights include Nar Phedi Monastery, Buddhist chortens with prayer flags, unparalleled Himalayan views, and a traditional lifestyle.

-Food and Accommodation
+Food and Accommodation during Nar Phu Valley Trek

-Local tea houses run by the area’s residents provide food and accommodation during the trek to Nar Phu Valey.
+Local tea houses run by the area’s residents provide food and accommodation during the trek to Nar Phu Valley.
 The foods served in the tea houses are tasty and amazing, made with locally grown vegetables.
-However, the options for food vary season-wise.
+However, the options for food vary seasonally.
 Local foods, including Sherpa stew, dhindo, roti, and Dal Bhat, are common from May to October.
 Yet, Western options like pizza, macaroni, fried noodles, and pasta are also available.
 Moreover, Tibetan tea is a common beverage made of butter, salt, and wheat flour.

 Nar Phu Valley is one of the remote areas of Nepal where the accommodation facilities are basic.
 However, this is continuously increasing as trekkers used to have to camp on this trail, but now there are tea houses/lodges at each stop.
 The tea houses have basic facilities with beds and blankets in a room, and trekkers even have to share their rooms with others in the peak season.
 Yet, the Ngwal village offers good accommodation with nicer rooms and an attached bathroom.